reacton-js/creaton/README.md

 <br>

-The **$event()** method is used to create custom events that allow different components to interact with each other.
-This method will be discussed later, as it requires a separate section for its explanation.
+The **$event()** method is used to create custom events that allow different components to interact with each other, and the **\$route()** method is used to build routing.
+They will be considered later, since they require separate chapters for their explanation.

 <br>
 <br>